CBPFGMS/cbpfgms.github.io/cbpfbp/README.md

 - `"false"`: the SVG will be created with a fixed size, which is 743px width and 600px height.

 Note: On Internet Explorer this parameter will default to `"false"`, meaning that the SVG will not be responsive.

+**`data-lazyload`**: defines is the animation starts when the SVG is visible.
+Accepted values:

+- `"true"`: the animation starts only when the SVG is visible in the browser window.
+- `"false"`: the animation starts when the page is loaded, regardless if the SVG is visible.

+If the value is neither `"true" ` or `"false"`, it defaults to `"false" `.

 *Recommended size*: 743px x 600px.